 Jade Lapidaries – Hokitika, New Zealand

 Long before the Europeans (or, pākehā) landed, the native Māoris had been fossicking in the river beds of New Zealand’s South Island for jade, known to the Māoris as pounamu.
 Intricately carving the stone into decorative forms, the treasures were passed down through the generations, each with its own meaning and increasing cultural value.
 When the Dutch and the British arrived, they too established a love for the greenstone, though undoubtedly for different reasons, valuing its strength, durability and beauty.
 Hokitika, on the west coast of the South Island, was, and still remains, the best place to discover the jade, where demonstrations and workshops now allow you to view and learn about the carvings from the artisan masters.

 Dug up in Southern China, archaeologists determined that the oldest fragments of pottery dated back some 20,000 years.
 With such a vast timeframe in which to evolve, it’s no wonder the world is now steeped with a deep history of ceramic production.
 One such example is that of the Portuguese Azulejo – delicate, glazed tiles, with such an extensive past that they now embed much of the architecture and decor throughout the country.
 Uniting the tradition of the Azulejos with today’s modern structures, cities such as Lisbon provide a great opportunity to see the work of present-day tile makers.

 Origami – Japan

 Paper folding has been an art form long practice by many civilizations around the world, from Europe to Asia.
-Perhaps the most famous of these, is the craft of origami in Japan.
-Comprising the arts, science and mathematics, this longstanding tradition, still practiced today, held value in many areas of the Japanese society – from the iconic paper crane, worn as a fashion piece, to the representation of a gold stone, burnt during a funeral.
+Perhaps the most famous of these is the craft of origami in Japan.
+Comprising the arts, science and mathematics, this longstanding tradition, still practised today, held value in many areas of the Japanese society – from the iconic paper crane, worn as a fashion piece, to the representation of a goldstone, burnt during a funeral.